tiagoroxo/SkypeResetUserData/README.md

 - Before using the script, please review it carefully.
 ##  Intructions:
 ###  1. Run this script from a Skype for Business Front-End Server where all Skype for business Modules are Loaded.
-###  2. On the C:\ Drive create an folder called "UserDataBackup".
-###  3. Define the group of userd where you need this script to be executed.
+###  2. Define the group of userd where you need this script to be executed.
-###  4. Run the following cmdlet: Set-ExecutionPolicy -ExecutionPolicy Unrestricted
+###  3. Run the following cmdlet: Set-ExecutionPolicy -ExecutionPolicy Unrestricted